sbuss/buss2020/running/filing.md

 I recommend making another copy for your own records before you mail the original.

+## Step 4b - Form 112b

+E-signature card for online filing.
+Do this in person at ethics.
+Allows you to electronically file Form 460.

 # Step 5 - Wait for your FPPC ID number

 The Secretary of State will process your 410 very quickly.
 I mailed mine on